Perfect T-Bone Steak

 - Place a large cast-iron skillet over high heat and allow to heat for 5 minutes until very hot.
 (You can also place in the preheated oven for 15 minutes.)

 - Remove any bits of bone and pat dry the steak with paper towels to remove excess moisture that could interfere with searing.

 - Rub on all sides with 1 tablespoon of olive oil.

 - Season both sides with salt and pepper.

-- Sear on the other side for 2 minutes.
+- Sear the first side for 2 minutes.

-- Remove steak to a plate or cutting board and let it rest for 5 minutes so the juices can retreat back into the meat.
+- Remove steak to a plate or cutting board covered with aluminum foil to rest for 5 minutes so the juices can retreat back into the meat.

-- Cut steak from the bone and slice the steak across the grain.
+- To serve, cut the meat away from the bone and slice across the grain into strips.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.